 We chose to photograph the state house in the early morning light with the mist still hanging in the air.
 The dull glow of the dome in the thin fog, the feel of the wet grass beneath the feet and the amber like glow of the crisp leaves strewn all over with lush greenery all around made the serene morning extra beautiful.
 Honestly, that is the perfect time to click some photos of the majestic building and its surroundings (i.e. garden and lawn) since it gets crowded very quickly with tourists flocking to the front get a view.

 After gobbling down the creemee, which was a slice of instant melt heaven, and touring the gift shop, we were off to our next destination, i.e. Vermont’s poster child of an idyllic village, Woodstock.
 True to the recommendation, Woodstock indeed turned out to be a charming little hamlet with some cute boutiques and cafes to nosh.
 We had sandwiches and local cider at Mon Vert cafe, which had a beautiful patio to sit and enjoy lunch.

 We checked in for the night at Smart Suites again and then left for dinner to downtown Burlington, i.e. to the market square, a bustling and fun place to hang out.
 The square has the city hall located on one end and lots of good eateries.
 We had a great dinner over poutine (The french-Canadian influence is all over in Vermont due to its code proximity to Montreal) and vegan crepe at the Skinny pancake, a very popular joint amongst the college-goers.

-Next morning it was a quick breakfast at Penny Cluse Cafe in Burlington (one of the few places that open at 7 AM) and then we were off to the airport to fly back home!
-Although we could not see the true colors of Vermont fall foliage (all pun intended), we had a great stay with great food, scenery, very friendly people who opened their hearts and homes to us, lots of furry friends and abundant greenery that made us drought stricken Californians realize how brown and dried up our state has turned into!
+Next morning it was a quick breakfast at Penny Cluse Cafe in Burlington (one of the few places that open at 7AM) and then we were off to the airport to fly back home!
+Overall, we had a great stay with great food, scenery, very friendly people who opened their hearts and homes to us, lots of furry friends and abundant greenery that made us drought stricken Californians realize how brown and dried up our state has turned into!